jiaqili0714/Pytorch-House-Price-Prediction/README.md

 # Pytorch-House-Price-Prediction
+This is a school project for deep learning class
-Utilized Pytorch to build multilayer perceptron model to predict house prices in Denver
+I utilized pytorch to build multilayer perceptron model to predict house prices in Denver.